Pond / Auschwitz I, 2010 (excerpt)

 Audio: Silent

-While the camp at Auschwitz-Birkenau was closed to visitors, on our last day of our visit we sneaked into the section of the camp known as the Birkenau Ash Pond.
-In this pond were dumped the ashes of many tens of thousands of people, who were gassed at the Crematorium IV.
-I started to film the reflections of the trees in the pond when all of the sudden it started to rain.
+Due to heavy rains, the section of the camp known as the Birkenau Ash Pond was closed to visitors.
+On the last day of our visit, we snuck into the section of the camp known as the Birkenau Ash Pond.
+It is in this pond that the ashes of many tens of thousands of people, who were gassed at Crematorium IV were dumped.
+While I was there, I started to film the reflection of the trees in the pond when all of a sudden, it started to rain.
 As the rain built up the images of the reflections of the trees started to transform and within seconds, were totally erased to reveal raindrops ferociously hitting the surface of the water.
 This footage became Pond/Auschwitz.